stevetarver/stevetarver.github.io/_posts/2016-09-09-rest-server-in-7-languages.md

 ---
 layout: post
-title:  "ReST servers in 6 languages"
+title:  "ReST servers in 7 languages"
 date:   2016-09-09 19:32:15
-categories: rest golang gorilla groovy spark java springboot python falcon ruby sinatra node express
+categories: rest golang gorilla groovy spark java springboot python falcon ruby sinatra node express bash
 ---

 If you're in the cloud, you should be building [12-factor apps](https://12factor.net/).
 Emancipation from Enterprise IT frees you from monoliths and dogmatic language requirements.
 Then using microservices carves your solution into small, isolated chunks that encourage exploration.